 Assessing the damage to establish what joist repairs are necessary.

 If you don’t know how to repair joists with water damage, don’t worry just leave everything to us.
 We’ll take a look at your joists and advise what type of repair will be necessary.
 Please note, that we will need access to your joists in order to check their condition and determine what repairs we will need to carry out.
 So, if a section of your ceiling has fallen down or your flooring has already been taken up, it’s much easier to assess them.

 Please note, if there is no access to the joists, will not be able to make a full assessment during our initial visit.
 (This is because we need your insurer’s permission to remove any damaged materials to allow us to carry out an inspection).
 In these circumstances, we will submit a detailed schedule of works to your insurer for their approval.
 This will outline all other necessary repairs and will also let them know that we will need to check the condition of the joists.
 Once your insurer instructs to us proceed, we will carry out a thorough inspection of your joists.
 This will be done as soon as our contractors remove the damaged flooring or ceiling.
 If there is any damage, we’ll notify your insurer immediately.
 We will also send them high-quality pictures of the water damaged joists and a cost to repair them.

 Water stained joists usually only require drying and treating.

 If you’ve got water stains on your joists following a small leak then don’t worry.
 Thankfully, this type of damage is easy to fix, as it doesn’t affect the structural safety of the joist.
-Therefore we can simply dry and treat any affected beams.
+Therefore, we can simply dry and treat any affected beams.

 In order to do this, we will remove a section of the damaged ceiling beneath the affected joists.
-Then we can install our equipment to dry any wet timber.
+Then we can install our equipment to target dry any wet timber.
 Once dry, we will apply a specialist timber treatment to prevent rot developing in future.
 After this is complete, re-decoration can begin.